Infinite-Precision Autoregressive Modeling for Vector Graphics and Layouts

 \subsection{Evaluation Metrics}

-Evaluating semiconductor layouts presents unique challenges, as traditional image-based metrics like FID~\citep{heusel2018ganstrainedtimescaleupdate} and CLIP Score~\citep{radford2021learning} fail to capture the critical internal semantics needed for quality assessment.
-To address this gap, we introduce specialized evaluation metrics based on Design Rule Checks~(DRC), which assess whether generated layouts satisfy essential constraints of real-world circuit designs.
+Evaluating semiconductor layouts presents unique challenges, as traditional image-based metrics like FID~\citep{heusel2018ganstrainedtimescaleupdate} and CLIP Score~\citep{radford2021learning} fail to capture the critical internal semantics required for functional quality assessment.
+To address this gap, we introduce specialized evaluation metrics based on Design Rule Checks~(DRCs), which assess whether generated layouts satisfy the essential constraints of real-world circuit designs.
 These metrics quantitatively measure the model's generation performance in preserving critical design rules and geometric precision.

-Specifically, we define four fundamental design rules: Circuit Linkage Constraint~(CLC), Power Delivering Constraint~(PDC), Horizontal Spacing Constraint~(HSC), and Vertical Spacing Constraint~(VSC).
-CLC measures the overall functionality of the layout, while PDC, HSC, VSC measure whether device layers are placed correctly.
-To quantify performance, we measured the non-functional~(overlapped-circuit) area for CLC and violation rates by counting layers that break for the other three rules.
-Detailed explanations of metrics are provided through equations: \begin{enumerate}[leftmargin=15pt] \item \textbf{Power Delivery Constraint:} Layer 1457 must reside above Layer 515 to ensure adequate power delivery.

-\item \textbf{Circuit Linkage Constraint:} Layer 644 and Layer 515 must not overlap each other to maintain overall functionality of the circuit.

-\item \textbf{Horizontal Spacing Constraint:} Instances of Layer 1457 aligned vertically must maintain a minimum horizontal separation of $W$.

-\item \textbf{Vertical Spacing Constraint:} Instances of Layer 1457 aligned horizontally must maintain a minimum vertical separation of $H$.